Developing a Culture of Retention for Nurses

 Dr. Dennis Sherrod serves as the inaugural Forsyth Medical Center Endowed Chair of Recruitment & Retention and Professor in the Division of Nursing.
 His Endowed Chair position was established to research recruitment and retention issues relating to students, nursing faculty, staff nurses, and nurse managers and is the first of its kind in the nation.
 Dr. Sherrod joined Winston-Salem State University in 2001, and during his time there, he served as the director of Graduate Programs, where he provided oversight for the Advanced Nurse Educator and Family Nurse Practitioner graduate programs, and as the Advanced Nurse Educator coordinator.
 In each of his roles, his primary focus has been classroom and clinical teaching.

-The American Nurses Association Center for Continuing Education and Professional Development is accredited as a provider of continuing education by the American Nurses Credentialing Center’s Commission on Accreditation.
+The American Nurses Association is accredited as a provider of nursing continuing professional development by the American Nurses Credentialing Center's Commission on Accreditation.

-ANA is approved by the California Board of Registered Nursing, Provider Number CEP6178
+ANA is approved by the California Board of Registered Nursing, Provider Number CEP17219.